-- -info display information messages. - -quiet do not display information messages or progress status.
-Alternatively, this can be achieved by setting the MRTRIX\QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files.
-Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -help display this information page and exit. - -version display version information and exit.
+- -info display information messages. - -quiet do not display information messages or progress status; alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files (caution: using the same file as input and output might cause unexpected behaviour). - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -config key value (multiple uses permitted) temporarily set the value of an MRtrix config file entry. - -help display this information page and exit. - -version display version information and exit.